Cockpit-in-Court

 Charles II gave the Cockpit to Princess Anne, daughter of Charles's brother James, Duke of York, in 1683.
-Anne and her closest friend, Sarah, Lady Churchill were imprisoned here during the Glorious Revolution; both their husbands, Prince George of Denmark and John, Baron Churchill switched their allegiances from James II to William of Orange.
-Sarah and Anne escaped to Nottingham shortly afterwards.
+Anne and her closest friend, Sarah, Lady Churchill escaped from here, facing imminent arrest, at the beginning of the Glorious Revolution; both their husbands, Prince George of Denmark and John, Baron Churchill switched their allegiances from James II to William of Orange.
+Sarah and Anne fled to Nottingham shortly afterwards.
 The Palace of Whitehall was almost completely destroyed by fire in 1698.
-One prominent structure to survive was the Banqueting House, also designed by Inigo in 1619; another, lesser, structure to survive, was the Cockpit.
-After the fire, William III moved his London residence to nearby St James's Palace, and the site was rebuilt to be used as government offices, and residential and commercial premises.
+In addition to the prominent Banqueting House, also designed by Jones in 1619, the Cockpit also survived the fire.
+William III then moved his London residence to nearby St James's Palace, and the site was rebuilt to be used as government offices, and residential and commercial premises.
 The Cockpit was used to house government officials.
 It was first occupied by HM Treasury, whose offices elsewhere in the palace had been destroyed, until the Treasury moved to a new building on Horse Guards Road in 1734.

-When Anne became queen after the death of William in 1702, she gave the residence to her loyal friends John and Sarah, now Duke and Duchess of Marlborough.
-They vacated the residence during Anne's reign and it became the Treasury.
+When Anne became queen after the death of William in 1702, she gave the residence to the loyal Churchills, now Duke and Duchess of Marlborough.
+They vacated the residence during Anne's reign and it housed the Treasury.
 After the Treasury moved, it was used in the late 18th century by the Foreign Office, after that government office had been founded at Cleveland Row, St James's but before it moved to Downing Street.
 Next, it was used by the Privy Council as a council chamber, for judicial purposes.
 It continued to be used by the Privy Council after a new chamber was built for them in 1827.
 The current building on the site, at 70 Whitehall, is used by the Cabinet Office.
 The reconstructed Cockpit Passage in 70 Whitehall runs along the edge of the old tennis courts and into Kent's Treasury, built on the site of the original cockpit lodgings.
 The minstrel's gallery on the ground floor is currently decorated with pictures of fighting cocks and a model of the old Whitehall palace.